mudendahandongwe/GRC/README.md

   - The firewalls have been configured by the network
   - The firewalls get audited every year by the network team
   - The firewalls get regular updates
-  - The IT team have up to date network diagrams.
+  - The IT team has up-to-date network diagrams.
 The diagrams include the cloud environment.
   - The network is segmented using VLANs.